-The Doctor of Education Degree in Professional Studies is designed to prepare educators to assume leadership roles in teaching in P-12 and higher education, educational leadership, and counselor education.
-Candidates choose to focus in one of four major tracks: Counselor Education, Educational Leadership, Elementary Education, or Higher Education.
+The Doctor of Education Degree in Professional Studies is designed to prepare educators to assume leadership roles in P-12 and higher education, educational leadership, and counselor education.
+Candidates choose to focus in one of four major tracks: Counselor Education, Educational Leadership, Curriculum & Instruction, or Higher Education.